mondrian-framework/mondrian-framework/README.md

 })
 ```

 Filtering happens *before* values are returned to the caller, on every traversed entity.
-The example app (`packages/example/src/core/security-policies.ts`) demonstrates the richer patterns (followers-only Posts, etc).
+The [template project](https://github.com/mondrian-framework/template) demonstrates the richer patterns (followers-only Posts, etc).

 ## Runtimes